ManuelePasini/slides-markdown/slides/stgraph.md

 ## Limitations and Future works

 - **As of today**
-    - No support for cross time-series operations ;
+    - No support for cross time-series operations;
-    - Query to AsterixDB should be asynchronous ;
+    - Query to AsterixDB should be asynchronous;
+    - AsterixDB implementation could be far optimized and its full capabilities integrated;